yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-use-annotations-to-transform-linq-to-xml-trees-in-an-xslt-style.md

             is transformed by calling this function recursively.
 ```

- Bu işlev uygulamasını aşağıda verilmiştir:
+ Bu işlevin uygulanması aşağıda verilmiştir:

 ```csharp
 // Build a transformed XML tree per the annotations